lisalbi/DH-150/assignment08/README.md

 Summary statement and link to or an embedded prototype The purpose of this high-fidelity prototype is to implement the visual aspects of the design and study their effect on the user's experience.
 I paid special attention to aspects such as color, typography, readibility, and visual heirarchy.
 The high fidelity prototype was created using Adobe XD.

+<iframe width="375" height="812" src="https://xd.adobe.com/embed/fe671d1e-871f-4a37-ba05-65c8395acb69-ab34/" frameborder="0" allowfullscreen></iframe>

+[Read More](https://lisabi-ux.github.io/DH-150/assignment07/)

+## Optional evaluation and revision history
+Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 Following this, I conducted an impression test and to assess users' immediate reaction to the design.
 This study was conducted virtually.
 The participant was given a link to view the wireframes, and asked about their initial reaction and thoughts.
 They were also asked to choose words to describe the app.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ahjpU1JBLEw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In addition, I conducted a cognitive walkthrough to assess the usability of the app with a different participant.
 The participant was asked to complete a series of tasks, such as searching and filtering, viewing reviews, and accepting offers.

-<iframe width="375" height="812" src="https://xd.adobe.com/embed/fe671d1e-871f-4a37-ba05-65c8395acb69-ab34/" frameborder="0" allowfullscreen></iframe>

-[Read More](https://lisabi-ux.github.io/DH-150/assignment07/)

-## Optional evaluation and revision history
-Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 ## Pitch video [update the video after recording your presentation]